-You have to have a burning and consistent desire to make your business succeed, not only because you loathe to go back to your day job but because you thrive on the freedom, control and purpose of running your own business.
+You have to have a burning and consistent desire to make your business succeed, not only because you loathe going back to your day job but because you thrive on the freedom, control and purpose of running your own business.

 Independence – A double-edged sword